realadammatthew/humbleberger/src/copy/what-will-the-messiah-do.md

 **Atone for Sin and Bring Healing**
 Perhaps most strikingly, Isaiah 53 describes a Servant who would suffer and die for the sins of others: "He was pierced for our transgressions... and by His wounds we are healed."
 This Servant is rejected, yet His suffering brings atonement and peace.

-### The Christian Understanding: Yeshua as Messiah
+### The Jewish-Christian Understanding: Yeshua as Messiah

-As a Jewish believer in Yeshua (Jesus), I believe these prophecies are fulfilled in Him—and yet, not all at once.
+As a Jewish believer in Yeshua, I believe these prophecies are fulfilled in Him—and yet, not all at once.
 The Messiah’s mission unfolds in two beautiful stages:

 **First Coming: The Suffering Servant**
 Yeshua was born in Bethlehem (Micah 5:2), descended from David, and lived a life of perfect obedience to God.
 He was rejected by many, pierced on the cross, and willingly gave His life as an atonement for sin, fulfilling Isaiah 53 and Psalm 22.
 His resurrection from the dead confirmed His identity, much like Isaiah 53:11 foresees: "After the suffering of his soul, he will see the light of life."